Utility and rental assistance available for NOLA residents

-NEW ORLEANS (WGNO) — The Mayor’s Office of Housing Policy and Community Development is hosting a two-day community-based rental and utility assistance event to help those in need of paying their bills.
+NEW ORLEANS (WGNO) — The Mayor’s Office of Housing Policy and Community Development is hosting a two-day community-based rental and utility assistance event.

-The program will provide funding for residents who have not received rental and/or utility assistance from the City of New Orleans at Joe W. Brown Park, 5601 Read Blvd.
+The program will provide funding for residents who have not received rental or utility assistance from the City of New Orleans at Joe W. Brown Park at 5601 Read Boulevard.

 Those attending should come prepared with the following documents to determine assistance eligibility: